sirisian/ecmascript-types/decoratorreplacement.md

 matching attribute macros in Rust, with the consequence written down rather than discovered.

-### 5.3 Spans compose themselves — and this is why tokens won
+### 5.3 SourceSpans compose themselves — and this is why tokens won

 Nesting is where a string protocol becomes expensive, and where tokens stop being a preference and start being the answer.